King Cobra Facts

 - This snake also remains considered extremely dangerous due to the combination of the toxicity of its venom, and the sheer quantity of venom produced.

-King Cobra Physical Characteristics
+King Cobra Physical Description

 The rather beautiful but deadly King Cobra averages about 13 ft (4 m) in length.
 However, exceptional individuals sometimes attain a length of a much as 18.5 ft (5.6 m).